TiesdeKok/Python_NLP_Tutorial/readme.md

 <h2 id="introduction">Introduction</h2>

-The goal of this GitHub page is to provide you with everything you need to get started with Python and Text Mining.
+The goal of this GitHub page is to provide you with everything you need to get started with Python and Natural Language Processing (NLP)

 The following topics are discussed:

 <img src="https://i.imgur.com/c3aCZLA.png" width="60%" />

-(*Note: the neural network part is only a reference to the Stanford course CS224n ([Syllabus](http://web.stanford.edu/class/cs224n/syllabus.html))*)
+(*Note: the neural network part is only a reference to the Stanford course CS224n*)

 <h3 id="audience">Who is this repository for?</h3>